 BioReliance’s mammalian toxicology services include:

-NEW - Functional Observation Battery (FOB)
+Functional Observation Battery (FOB)

 The Functional Observation Battery (FOB) is a series of tests and evaluations to detect gross function deficits resulting from exposure to chemicals.
 This battery is run in conjunction with neuropathologic evaluation and/or general toxicity testing to assess potential neurotoxicity of chemicals.

 To support in vivo studies performed at BioReliance or for outsourced efforts, BioReliance performs full Bioanalysis with state-of-the-art Mass Spectrometry to prepare Toxicokinetics reports.

 Advances in our understanding of the mechanisms of carcinogenesis combined with the ability to create transgenic animals have given toxicologists new tools with which to test materials for potential carcinogenic activity.